Course overview

 Professional work placements

 Experience matters.
-That's why we include professional work placements with every undergraduate degree.
+That's why we embed professional work placements within the majority of our standard undergraduate degrees.

 How does it work?

-Careers and Placements will work with you to find your perfect placement or help you arrange your own, whether that's in Leeds, another part of the UK or even abroad.
+Careers and Placements will work with you to find a placement or help you to arrange your own, whether that's in Leeds, another part of the UK or even abroad.
 You will be able to take part in a series of workshops, events and live ‘employer challenges’ to boost your confidence and prepare you for your placement.

-During your placement, you will have an opportunity to gain degree-relevant work experience, build your knowledge of career sectors and secure valuable employer references and industry contacts.
+During your placement, you could have an opportunity to gain degree-relevant work experience, build your knowledge of career sectors and secure valuable employer references and industry contacts.
 This experience will help you to shape your career decisions and find the right path for you.

-Student placements are generally in school-based sports roles and professional sports organisations.
+Work-based experience is generally in school-based sports roles and professional sports organisations.
 Recent placement employers have included Badminton England, Leeds Rhinos, Sevilla FC (Spain), Rotherham United, the RAF and a wide range of primary and secondary schools.

 To find out how we can help you make your career ambitions a reality, visit:

-Learning and Teaching
+Learning and teaching

 Assessment